Are you an employee or independent contractor?

 The answer is important for tax purposes because it shapes how you report your income.

-If you are an employee, your employer must withhold income tax and your portion of social security and Medicare taxes (unless exempt).
-You should receive a Form W-2 from your employer showing your total income and the amount withheld from your pay.
+When you are an employee, your employer must withhold income tax and your portion of Social Security and Medicare taxes (unless exempt).
+You’ll receive a Form W-2 that shows these deductions from your employer.

-If you are an independent contractor, you are responsible for paying your own income tax and self-employment tax.
-Businesses that pay you for work may be required to issue a Form 1099-MISC to report the amount paid to you, but they will not withhold taxes from your pay.
-You must report all of your income (even if you do not receive a 1099-MISC) and you may need to make estimated tax payments during the year.
+When you are an independent contractor, you’re responsible for paying your own income tax and self-employment tax.
+Businesses that pay you for work may be required to issue a Form 1099-MISC to report the amount paid to you, but they won’t withhold taxes from your pay.
+You must report all of your income (even if you don’t receive a 1099-MISC) and possibly make estimated tax payments during the year.

 For step-by-step instructions on how to enter this information in TaxAct, see Form 1099-MISC and Independent Contractors.

 To determine if you’re an employee or independent contractor:

 The designation depends on the relationship between the worker and the business.
 Generally, the relationship is evaluated under three categories:

 - Behavioral Control: Does the business have a right to direct and control how the work is done (through training, instructions, or other means)?
 The more control the business has, the more likely it is the worker is an employee.